Upper bounds for constant slope $p$-adic families of modular forms

 \subsection{Acknowledgements}

 The research reported on here was partially supported by NSF award DMS-1402005.
-The author thanks James Newton, Robert Pollack, and Sandra Rozensztajn for helpful discussions and comments.
+The author thanks James Newton, Robert Pollack, Sandra Rozensztajn, and an anonymous referee for helpful discussions and comments.
 There are some computer calculations given below that were made by Pollack; we also thank him for access to this data.
 In addition, during the elaboration of this work we also benefited from short visits to, and the hospitality at, Imperial College (London), the Institut des Hautes \'Etudes Scientifiques (Bures-sur-Yvette), and the Max-Planck-Institut f\"ur Mathematik (Bonn).
-The staff and members at these institutions are duly thanked.
+The staff and members of these institutions are duly thanked.